Jaseci-Labs/jaseci/docs/docs/getting-started/test-drive.md

 }
 ```

 The  IF statment is very similiar to those of python.
+Conditions such as AND , OR and = can be used within the brackets of the IF statment.
 Note that after every line there is a semicolon .

 ```jac
 walker init {